andrepxx/location-visualizer/README.md

 ## Interaction via command-line client

 Starting from version v1.11.0, *location-visualizer* also implements a command-line client.
-It is accessed via the command `./locviz remote command [...]`.
-(Each command may expect further parameters.)
+It is accessed via the command `./locviz remote [...]`.
+Each command expects further parameters.
+The first five parameters (`host`, `port`, `certificate_file_path`, `name`, `password`) are required for connection and session establishment and are common to all commands.

 The following commands are currently supported: